 - Integrating Public Health & Clinical Medicine

 - Health Behavior

 - Biostatistical, Epidemiological & Research Methods

-- Departments: Family and Preventive Medicine - Professor, Health, Kinesiology, and Recreation - Adjunct Professor, Internal Medicine - Adjunct Professor, Obstetrics/Gynecology - Adjunct Assistant Professor
+- Departments: Family & Preventive Medicine - Professor, Health, Kinesiology, and Recreation - Adjunct Professor, Internal Medicine - Adjunct Professor, Obstetrics/Gynecology - Adjunct Assistant Professor

 - Divisions: Epidemiology, General OB/GYN, Public Health

 Academic Office Information

 Salt Lake City, UT 84112

 My research focuses on optimizing health through human-centric and system-changing development.
 My current work focuses on how to engage communities to build capacity for accessing resources needed to achieve high quality health.
 This includes working with both researchers and community groups across an array of research topics.
 I also lead research that is focused on translational and implementation science aimed at improving community-based health resources and developing community capacity for improving public health.
 I am currently working on creation of community-based approaches to developing primary health resources that are integrated into the broader health system.
 I also serve as a consulting expert on health workforce modeling to guide strategies for developing health professionals.
 I am helping to develop a research program focused on the integration of strengthening community health and creating pathways for self-reliance through economic development.
 I continue to serve as a collaborating expert on research projects where I provide guidance on health behavior theory, research methods and biostatistics.
 My research activities are both domestic and international, with a record of extramurally funded projects that have been conducted locally, regionally, nationally and globally.